Aed-1/SlimeVR-nRF-Firmare-Flasher/README.md

 The web based firmare flasher for SlimeVR nRF based smol slimes.

-This is curently still a work in progress and is not ready for production yet. i hope by the end of the month i can get this out.

-to run this locally, you will need to install the nrf toolchain, sdk and all dependencies. you will find these dependencies quick when you run the code and get a krillion errors, you will also need to edit the directories in app.py (the api) to match the toolchain, sdk and firmware locations on your system.
-This is built to run on windows and i have no clue how much editing you would need to do to get it working on linux.
+WIP

+you can run the backend easily by typing "npm run dev"

+for the backend, on request i can provide you with the docker container to run it easily, if you dont want to contact me / i deny your request, you can do it yourself by installing the nrf toolchain, zephyr sdk and slimevr firmware, then edit the directories as appropriate in app.py